“What inspires you to create your art?”

 This is how it happened with “Sons of Thunder,” one of my most popular and successful pieces.
 Our roost hunt was a bust, with the birds pitching down off the crest of the mountain to the pasture hundreds of feed below.
 As we headed back to the truck to maneuver around, a sunlit log on the crest of a hardwood ridge hit my eye.
 I like logs and rocks that give structure to a scene, as opposed to the sometimes monotonous pattern of leaves and sticks that cover the forest floor.
 There was an interplay of warm and cool light that I was drawn to, and I imagined two thunderous two-year olds hammering simultaneously atop the ridge in the early hours of the day.

-The gallery below shows “Sons of Thunder” start to finish, from the initial reference photo while hunting to the finished piece in my studio.
+The series of images below show the process of “Sons of Thunder” start to finish, from the initial reference photo while hunting to the finished piece in my studio.
 Limited Edition Prints Available Here

 Animals do some really cool things.
 Whitetail bucks rub saplings, scrape, fight and chase does.
 Turkeys gobble and strut.
 Elk bugle and lumber around, herding their cows amidst a constant barrage of satellite bulls waiting to betray them.
 It’s amazing to watch, whether it’s with a bow or camera in hand.
 There’s times when I even prefer to have a camera, as you learn a lot more about an animal’s body language and behavior when you’re actually watching them and not trying to figure out when to draw and where your shot is going to be.
 Adrenaline makes us hyper focused by design.
 On the other hand, simple observation allows our curiosity to take over and really learn from the animals themselves.